marcus-crane/utf9k/src/content/blog/2021-02-13 Emacs Probably Isnt Right for Me.md

 ---
-category: "blog"
+category: blog
 date: 2021-02-13T17:41:00+13:00
-description: "My confessions as a tooling alcoholic"
+description: My confessions as a tooling alcoholic
+output: src/content/blog
+publish: true
-slug: "emacs-probably-isnt-right-for-me"
+slug: emacs-probably-isnt-right-for-me
 tags:
-  - "emacs"
+  - emacs
-  - "productivity"
+  - productivity
-  - "workflow"
+  - workflow
-title: "Emacs probably isn't right for me"
+title: Emacs probably isn't right for me
 ---
 I'm not someone who tends to wear my text editor on my sleeve, probably because I don't stick to just one anyway, but I've probably mentioned Emacs more than most in the last year or two.

 I started out using it as a little bit of a joke more than anything and found myself pleasantly surprised.